slimphp/Slim/docs/views-custom.markdown

         'view' => 'CustomView'
     ));

-It is also possible to pass a custom View instance into the Slim app’s constructor instead of the custom View class name.
-This may be helpful if your custom View requires special preparation before application instantiation.
+It is also possible to pass a custom view instance into the Slim application’s constructor instead of the custom view class name.
+This may be helpful if your custom view requires special preparation before application instantiation.

     require 'Slim/Slim.php';
     require 'CustomView.php';